Ph.D. Atmosphere/Energy Program, In Progress

 Department of Mathematics and Statistics

 Jacobson, M.Z.
 M.A.
 Delucchi, M.A.
 Cameron, and B.A.
-Frew (2015), A low-cost solution to the grid reliability problem with 100% penetration of intermittent wind, water, and solar for all purposes, in review.
+Frew (2015), A low-cost solution to the grid reliability problem with 100% penetration of intermittent wind, water, and solar for all purposes, Proceedings of the National Academy of Sciences.

 - Inter-comparative study of effects of aircraft on surface air quality